syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-'#NUM!'-occurs when the number is out of range.
+'#NUM!'-occurs when the number is out of the range.

 '#VALUE!'-occurs when the number is a non-numeric value.